eduaguilera/rview/README.md

   y = rnorm(10)
 )

-# Ctrl+Click on 'my_data' anywhere to view it in Data Explorer
+# Hover on 'my_data' anywhere to view it in Data Explorer
 my_data %>%
   filter(x > 5)
 ```